FormidableLabs/react-context-composer/README.md

 # react-context-composer

-React is proposing a new [Context API](https://github.com/reactjs/rfcs/pull/2).
-The API encourages composing.
+React 16.3 shipped a new [Context API](https://reactjs.org/docs/context.html).
+The API encourages composition.
 This utility component helps keep your code clean when your component will be rendering multiple Context Providers and Consumers.

 ## Install